Donating Umbilical Cord Blood

 Storing Cord Blood for Private Use

-Contrary to the claims found in some of these brochures, the likelihood that your baby will need the stored cord blood during the first 20 years of life is small - less than one tenth of one percent according to most estimates.
+The likelihood that your baby will need the stored cord blood during the first 20 years of life is small - less than one tenth of one percent according to most estimates.
 If the child develops a blood disorder like leukemia and needs a transplant, the preferred source of stem cells will be from a healthy donor, not the baby's own cord blood.